 The Community Foundation elected one new member to its Board of Directors and new officers at its 18th Annual Meeting, held June 18 at Rachel’s Lakeside in Dartmouth.
 Matthew J. Downey, Esq., President of Downey & Downey P.C., was elected to the board.
 New officers elected are Edward G. Siegal, CPA, Chair; Seth Garfield, Vice Chair; Mary Louise Nunes, CPA, Treasurer; Liz Isherwood, Assistant Treasurer; June A. Smith, Esq., Clerk; Linda Bodenmann, Assistant Clerk.
 Peter C. Bogle, Esq. is the Immediate Past Chair.
 Pictured, above, is new board member Matthew Downey; click photo for a full photo album.
 For the full story

 - CFSEMA's scholarship program, the foundation of our focus on increasing educational attainment and opportunity for our region, has grown tremendously over the past two years.
-In 2012, CFSEMA awarded $215,000 from 34 scholarship funds to graduating high school seniors from 20 cities and towns, as well as current college students.
+In 2013, CFSEMA awarded about $275,000 in scholarships from 34 funds to graduating high school seniors from 20 cities and towns, as well as current college students.
 This represents a significant increase from the $170,000 in scholarships awarded in 2010.
+Check this website after Feb.
+15, 2014 for information and applications for the 2014 scholarships.
 CFSEMA also manages 75 educational funds, including five local education foundations, 59 scholarship funds, 11 educational funds for individual schools and programs, an early literacy initiative, and an adult education grant program.
 The Foundation is also host to the New Bedford Education Roundtable.